Waziup/waziup.io-old/content/documentation/4-API/V2/gateways.md

 Simple gateway protocol
 =======================

-As a simple approach, a gateway can just push datapoints on existing sensors on the platform.
+As a simple approach, a gateway can just push datapoints on existing devices on the platform.
-The sensor and measurement should be created beforehand on the [dashboard](https://dashboard.waziup.io).
+The devices and sensors should be created beforehand on the [dashboard](https://dashboard.waziup.io).
-To create the sensor, follow [this tutorial](/tutorials/software/dashboard/).
+To create the device, follow [this tutorial](/tutorials/software/dashboard/).
 We will not use any authentication, so the sensor need to be public.

 We are now ready to push a new datapoint!